Sebastian Preiß

 Sebastian Preiß (born 8 February 1981) is a German retired handball player in the German national team.
 In 2007 he won the World Championship with the German national team.

-Career
+Club career

 Preiß began his Handball-Bundesliga career at THW Kiel, where he won the German Championship twice and the EHF European League twice.
 From 2005 to 2013 he played for TBV Lemgo, where he once again won the EHF European League twice.
 In 2013 he joined second Bundesliga team HC Erlangen, Here he was promoted to the Bundesliga in his first season, but relegated again in his second, only to be promoted for a second time in 2015-16.

 He then joined HF Springe in the third tier.

-National team
+International career

-Preiß debuted for the German national team on January 4, 2002 against Switzerland.
+Preiß debuted for the German national team on 4 January 2002 against Switzerland.
 He won the 2007 World Men's Handball Championship with the German team, for which he was awarded the Silbernen Lorbeerblatt.